The Worst Fast-Food French Fries

 Oh, the French fry.
 Is there any side dish better than fried up spuds to pair along with that cheeseburger or order of chicken nuggets?
 It's a true fast-food staple, and for those who take their fries seriously, they have a favorite.
 But it's important to know that not all fast-food fries are the same.
 And we're not just talking about taste here!
 There are some fry options that are truly unhealthy for you.

-So which popular fast-food chain has the most toxic French fries out there?
+So which popular fast-food chain has the worst French fries out there, health-wise?

 We rounded up the fast-food fry and tater tot orders that are just bad news.
 To determine which fast-food fries are the worst of the bunch, we looked at large-size orders from some of the most beloved chains.
 Now, here's the list of the worst fast-food fries, ranked from bad to the absolute worst.
 And if you're looking to make more diet changes, be sure to check out these 21 Best Healthy Cooking Hacks of All Time.

 The beloved West-coast chain that is In-N-Out offers up an order of fries that don't seem as terrible compared to the others on this list coming in at 370 calories and costing you 250 milligrams of sodium.
 Remember—you'll want to keep them plain and skip the "animal style" secret menu topping, though!

 Burger King French Fries

 While a side order of onion rings is often a must for those who are loyal Burger King fans, the golden fries are often sitting alongside a Whopper.
 Here, one large order is packing 430 calories and 410 milligrams of sodium.

 At A&W, the fries are described as "golden fried and crispy.
 A burger's best friend."
 They're plain and simple, but they're still not so innocent.
 Keep in mind this order has the same amount of calories as BK's large-order of fries, but has 230 milligrams more sodium.